 Think of your mind as an iPhone.
 It doesn’t work well when it’s not recharged.
 Alone time is like plugging your brain in for a recharge; it’s giving your mind a rest from the mundane, allowing you to think properly and gain clarity and focus.

 When I’m overloaded and have too many distractions, I’m not as productive as I could be and I certainly lack concentration.
-Spending time alone removes these distractions, increases productivity and concentration kicks back in.
+Spending time alone removes these distractions, I become more productive, and my concentration kicks back in.

 Experience deep and meaningful thoughts